Sivaranjani-Nagarajan/portfolio-simple-website/README.md

 CSS3 (basic styling)

 📂 How to View
-You can access my portfolio website by using this [Link].
+You can access my portfolio website by using this [https://sivaranjani-nagarajan.github.io/portfolio-simple-website/index.html].
 Feel free to explore the content.

 Thank you for visiting my portfolio website !